Tax & VAT

 The Flat Rate Scheme for Electricians

 The flat rate scheme simplifies VAT by allowing you to pay HMRC a fixed percentage of your gross (VAT-inclusive) turnover, instead of tracking VAT on every individual purchase.
-For electrical services, the flat rate is 16.5% of your gross turnover.
-In your first year of VAT registration, you receive a 1% discount, reducing it to 15.5%.
+There is no electrician sector — HMRC classes you by how much material you supply.
+Most electricians who supply materials use 9.5% (general building or construction services); labour-only electricians, with materials under 10% of turnover, use 14.5%.
+Take 1 percentage point off in your first year of VAT registration.

-When flat rate can save money: The flat rate scheme saves money when your reclaimable purchases are low — specifically, when the VAT you would reclaim under standard rate is less than the difference between 20% and 16.5% (i.e., 3.5% of your gross turnover).
+When flat rate can save money: The flat rate scheme saves money when your reclaimable purchases are low — specifically, when the VAT you would reclaim under standard rate is less than the difference between the 20% you charge and your flat rate — 10.5% of gross turnover at 9.5%, or 5.5% at 14.5%.
 This tends to apply to labour-only work with minimal material purchases: testing and inspection, fault- finding, consulting, and subcontract labour.

 Important limitation: Under the flat rate scheme, you cannot reclaim VAT on purchases except for capital assets costing more than £2,000 (including VAT).
 This means you lose the VAT on fuel, tools, materials, software subscriptions, and most other business expenses.